Healthy Italian Cooking at Home

 Another Way to Use this Versatile Vegetable

 One of my daughters-in-law is crazy about eggplant, so I try to come up with numerous dishes that fit different occasions for when she visits.
 The following recipe for Eggplant Rolls ( Eggplant Rollatini) is an excellent appetizer dish.
-Some chefs do not peel eggplant for this dish, but I prefer eggplant without the peel becauset is more tender without the peel.
+Some chefs do not peel eggplant for this dish, but I prefer peeled eggplant because the dish will be more tender without the peel.

 Ingredients